OpenSILEX/phis-docs-community/docs/experimental-organization.md

 Phenotypic data created in an experiment, whether it is directly measured, calculated or estimated, is necessarily linked to scientific objects.

-Every scientific object is uniquely identified through a standardized URI which is automatically assigned by Phis when it is declared by a user.
+Every scientific object is uniquely identified through a standardized URI which is automatically assigned by Phis when it is first entered in the system by a user.
 Metadata is associated to objects under the form of attributes : the object alias, its type (plant, plot, etc.), the experiment it is part of, etc.
 Data associated with these objects consists of the values of phenotypic variables (declared in Phis through the [Variables menu](../phis-docs-community/experimental-organization/#variables)) linked to these objects during the [Data import process](../phis-docs-community/experimental-organization/#dataset).

 The complete list of scientific objects declared in Phis is available in the `Scientific Objects` menu, accessible from Phis top navigation bar.
 Phis users with a restricted access (e.g. *guestphis*) are likely to be unable to see the `Scientific Objects` menu, since there are no objects for them to see.
-The scientific objects list is preceded by a research bar enabling the user to filter objects by their URI, Alias, type, additional properties (its variety, etc.) and the experience they are linked to.
+The scientific objects list is preceded by a research bar enabling the user to filter objects by their URI, Alias, type and the experience they are linked to.
+The scientific objects list also displays additional properties (the objects species, variety, etc.).
 The list of objects associated with a search result, and their metadata, can be retrieved as a .csv file with the <span class="btn btn-primary">Download Search Result</span> button.

 ![scientific-objects-list](img/scientific-objects_list.png)